John Robert Dunn: Marriage

-banished several wives for breaching his household rules and executed at least two for adultery.
-His wives and children were not allowed to interact socially with his white guests and his coloured children were discouraged from any serious interaction with their black siblings.
+banished several wives for breaching his household rules.
+His wives and children were not allowed to interact socially with his white guests and his coloured children were discouraged from any serious interaction with their white siblings.

 Later years and heritage

 John Dunn died on 5 August 1895 of dropsy and heart disease and was buried at Emoyeni in the Colony of Natal, having married 48 wives and fathered 117 children.
 He was survived by 23 wives including Catherine, besides 33 sons and 46 daughters.
 Catherine died on 27 January 1905, at age 72.
 All of Dunn's dependents were settled on a 40 km^{2} reserve near the Tugela River.
 Their ownership of the land was confirmed by the John Dunn Land Distribution Acts of 1902 and 1935.

 It was however only by 1974, during the Apartheid years and 84 years since the death of John Dunn, that the Dunn family was able to obtain title deeds for Dunnsland, i.e. Mangete and Emoyeni.
 This process, complicated by racial legislation, was driven by Daniel Dunn, great-grandson of John and the then chairman of the Dunn's Descendants Association.

 Starting 1971 however, a neighbouring Zulu chief laid claim to the 68 farms.
 The situation escalated from 1996 onwards when chief Nkosi Mathaba began settling his Macambini clan members on the Dunn farms, and some 2,000 squatters built their shacks on the cane plantations.
 In 2004, after an eight-year court battle, the land was restored to the Dunn family, of whom almost 1,000 were still resident on the farms.